Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 With the rapid emergence of multiple AI providers (including OSS self hosted models), the AI technology landscape is fragmented and lacking in standards and controls.
-This significantly complicates how organizations utilize and govern AI services. {{site.base_gateway}}'s broad API management capabilities and plugin extensibility model make it well suited to provide AI specific API management and governance services.
+This significantly complicates how organizations use and govern AI services. {{site.base_gateway}}'s broad API management capabilities and plugin extensibility model make it well suited to provide AI specific API management and governance services.